HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.language-extensions.semantic-highlight-guide.md

 - `"*.declaration": { "bold": true } // all declarations are bold`
 - `"class:java": { "foreground": "#0f0", "italic": true } // classes in java`

-If no rule matches or the theme has no `semanticTokenColors` section (but `semanticHighlighting` enabled), VS Code uses the [[vs.1.7.#semantic-token-scope-map]] to evaluate a TextMate scope for the given semantic token.
+If no rule matches or the theme has no `semanticTokenColors` section (but `semanticHighlighting` enabled), VS Code uses the [semantic-token-scope-map](#semantic-token-scope-map) to evaluate a TextMate scope for the given semantic token.
 That scope is matched against the themes TextMate theming rules in `tokenColors`.

 ## Semantic token scope map